Patent

 Important things to remember

 A patent can only be obtained for an invention which is new.
-Telling even one other person about your invention could jeopardise your chances of obtaining a patent.
+Telling even one other person about your invention could jeopardise your chances of obtaining one.
 It’s therefore extremely important to keep your invention completely secret until you have filed an application.
 If you do need to discuss your invention with others, keep the discussions confidential and put a NDA in place.

-It protects how something works.
+So essentially, it protects how something works.
 If your invention relates to the appearance of a product or to its branding, you might want to consider registered design, copyright or trade mark protection instead.